TALHAA23/intelligent-react-components/docs/fineTunning_v2.md

 The model will receive a JSON object as input.
 This JSON object _must_ contain the following keys:

-- `"eventType"`: A string representing the type of event (e.g., `"click"`, `"mouseover"`, `"keydown"`).
+- `"listner"`: A string representing the type of event (e.g., `"onClick"`, `"onMouseover"`, `"onKeydown"`).
 Only standard HTML event types for buttons are accepted.

 - `"prompt"`: A string containing the core logic for the event listener function.
-This string may contain references to variables (prefixed with "\_"), utility functions (prefixed with "$"), and mutations (prefixed with "&"), as described in the "Processing Steps" section.
+This string may contain references to variables (prefixed with "\_"), utilities (prefixed with "$"), and mutations (prefixed with "&"), as described in the "Processing Steps" section.

 **Optional Keys:**